yosoyyona/Custimized-Browser/README.md

 # Custimized-Browser

 ## Description
-This is the final assignment of Nomad Coder's Vanilla JS Challenge.
+This is the final assignment of Nomad Coders Vanilla JS Challenge.
 It was to create a Chrome clone app based on the basic of vanilla JS.

 ## Files
 | Name | Description |